 His daughter Dilena Perez-Dilan spoke to CBS 3, stating her father had visible sores showing up on his legs.
 Later on, the 60-year-old began hallucinating.
 Perez-Dylan said he was complaining of pain shortly after, which is when they decided to go to the emergency room.
 Health officials gave Perez antibiotics at the time, but the swelling got worse as the bacteria spread to his bloodstream.

-It was then that emergency professionals told them Perez’s kidneys were shutting down and he would need a dialysis immediately.
+It was then that emergency professionals told them Perez’s kidneys were shutting down and he would need dialysis immediately.
 Perez had to have his leg surgically drained in order for doctors to investigate the cause of the infection.
 After an investigation, it turned out to be Vibrio vulnificus, which spread through the bloodstream, causing necrotizing fasciitis.

 According to the Centers for Disease Control and Prevention, vibriosis causes 80,000 illnesses each year in the United States.
 Out of these, 52,000 are due to eating contaminated food.
-Vibrio bacteria naturally lives in certain coal waters, present in higher concentration between May and October when the water temperature is warmer.
+Vibrio bacteria naturally live in certain coal waters, present in higher concentration between May and October when the water temperature is warmer.

 View this post on Instagram